 In 2018, the Minister of Energy published a draft of the Energy Policy for Poland until 2040.
 This document, which was highly anticipated by market participants, presents the long-term strategy in the Polish energy sector.
 The strategy takes into account the present situation in the energy market, and the current trends and goals that the government is aiming to achieve in the next few decades.
 The Energy Policy has been designed to mirror the EU strategy presented in the Clean Energy for All Europeans legislative package, known as the Winter Package.
+The final Energy Policy was adopted in March 2021.

 One of the key elements of the Energy Policy is a plan to construct a nuclear power plant.
-Although it will be quite some time yet before this comes to fruition, the government's representatives seem determined to develop this project to gradually replace the coal-fired plants.
+Although it will be quite some time yet before this comes to fruition, the government's representatives seem determined to develop this project to gradually replace coal-fired plants.
+According to the Energy Policy, the first nuclear unit with a capacity of approximately 1-1.6GW will be commissioned in 2033.
+The entire nuclear programme envisages that six units will be constructed in total.